MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-nodejs.md

   - "nodejs"
 ---
 # Quickstart: Use Visual Studio to create your first Node.js app
 In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), you'll create a simple Node.js web application.
-If you haven't already installed Visual Studio, install it for free [here](http://www.visualstudio.com).
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) page to install it for free.

 ## Create a project
 First, you'll create an Node.js web application project.